Schezwan Paneer Paratha Recipe

 About Schezwan Paneer Paratha

-Schezwan Paneer Paratha is a whole wheat Indian flatbread stuffed with a fusion spicy filling made with paneer, Schezwan sauce, and cilantro (fresh coriander leaves).
+Schezwan Paneer Paratha is a whole-wheat Indian flatbread stuffed with a spicy fusion filling made with paneer, Schezwan sauce, and cilantro (fresh coriander leaves).

 Ingredients